 Yet another user claims, “…after a while I grew tired of those silver packages of fake ‘food’.”

-From our experience, restrictive diets tend to deter long-term success.
-If Ideal Protein offers only a small selection of foods – this could be unsettling.
+From our experience, it takes just one aspect about a program, like restriction, to deter long-term success.
+If Ideal Protein offers only a small selection of foods, this could be unsettling.

 Calorie restriction is a part of many weight-loss programs, but when this is taken to the extreme, dieters can grow tired of the plan quickly.
-Science does not support restrictive diets as they tend to fall short on nutritional needs.
+Science does not support extremely restrictive diets as they tend to fall short on nutritional needs.
 Ideal Protein does not offer clinical studies proving this choice is better than a traditional “eat less, move more” idea.
+At DietSpotlight this lack of support leaves us with doubt.
 With no research into Ideal Protein, we find issue with this option.

-At the beginning we were entertained by the idea of Ideal Protein.
-There are some dieters who report losing weight on the program and the company has been around for quite some time, but we can’t advocate following it without clinical support or with restrictive food choices.
+So, should you head over to the Ideal Protein website to make that purchase now?
+There are some dieters who report losing weight on the program and the company has been around for quite some time, but we just don’t feel comfortable backing it without clinical support or with restrictive food choices.

-If you want to melt away those pounds, our research proposes finding a supplement with an economical price and ingredients with published support.
+If you want to melt away those pounds, we suggest going with a supplement that offers bang for your buck and ingredients backed by published clinical research.

-In the midst of many weight-loss products, one of the finest we’ve reviewed is Leptigen.
-The formula is composed of four ingredients – all with clinical support to help with fat loss and increased metabolism.
+Among the best products we’ve seen in 2016 is one called Leptigen.
+The formula is composed of four ingredients, all with clinical support showing they help with fat loss and increased metabolism.
 Our review revealed no mention of detrimental side effects and discussions on the internet express great results.